JimDesu/basis-lang/spec.md

 The expression-position operators on pointers are the suffix `^` (dereference) and the suffix `&` (address-of).
 A read through a pointer-typed slot uses `p^`; the address of a slot is `x&`.
 The full surface for these operators, including their interaction with the construction surface and the access-path discipline, is in &sect;7 and &sect;6.4 respectively.
 Construction of a pointer to fresh storage &mdash; as distinct from `&` taking the address of an existing slot &mdash; uses the value-construction surface of &sect;7.20, with the storage placement &mdash; the frame-bound region by default, or an allocator's source method for non-default storage (&sect;10) &mdash; determined there.

 The language commits to **abstracted pointer semantics**.
 The user-visible meaning of `^T` is "pointer to `T`."
 Whether the runtime implementation is a thin pointer (carrying only the pointee's address), a fat pointer (carrying the address plus dispatch metadata), or a handle (a pointer to a pointer, supporting relocation by the allocator) is an implementation choice, made per type by the compiler, and not user-visible.
-The implementation latitude permits the compiler to choose, on a per-`T` basis, the representation that best serves `T`'s actual needs: a thin pointer for a small fixed-size buffer-backed `T`; a fat pointer for an object-typed `T`, supporting class dispatch; a handle for any `T` allocated in a relocation-supporting allocator.
+The implementation latitude permits the compiler to choose, on a per-`T` basis, the representation that best serves `T`'s actual needs: a thin pointer for a small fixed-size buffer-backed `T`; a fat pointer for an object-typed `T`, supporting concept dispatch; a handle for any `T` allocated in a relocation-supporting allocator.

 User-visible operations on `^T` are uniform across these choices: dereference, address-of, indexing into a buffer-typed pointee via `p[i]`, member access for object pointees, dispatch via `::`.
 The user reasons about pointers in the abstract; the implementation chooses the concrete shape.